 Scoop tablespoons of dough and place on baking trays, leaving space in between for cookies to expand.

-Bake cookies for about 10 minutes, or until they are no longer shiny on top.
+Bake cookies for 8-10 minutes, or until they are no longer shiny on top.
 Allow cookies to cool for 5 minutes on the baking tray then transfer them to a wire rack to cool completely.

 Store cooled cookies tightly covered at room temperature for up to one week or for up to three months in the freezer.